Frequently Asked Questions

 What is the process after the initial call?

 We can’t stress the importance of first finding the organization you feel most comfortable with and then working with that organization from design through completion.
 An experienced company will see that you avoid the common pitfalls — from starting with a poor design to cost overruns, unwanted change orders to hidden structural or damage issues.
 Cunningham Contracting doesn’t want these problems any more than you do.
 You may think you’re going to save money by having your own designs done and then asking several contractors for bids.
 But it rarely works that way.
 Bids are never apples to apples.
-A hungry builder will find ways for him or his subcontractors to cut corners to make it up somewhere else, or worse yet just walk away from the job.
-Cunningham Contracting has the expertise to ensure our customers and ourselves that every project will be a success.
-We have 10-25 plus years relationship with our subcontractor’s partners.
+A hungry builder will find ways for himself or his subcontractors to cut corners to make it up somewhere else, or worse yet just walk away from the job.
+Cunningham Contracting has the expertise to ensure every project will be a success.
+We have 10-25+ year relationships with our subcontractor partners.
 We don’t look for the lowest priced subcontractor.
 We have the best already and are loyal to them and they to us.
 Together, we form an efficient team of professionals striving to make every project a success.